 Prevents genetic diseases such as Alzheimer’s, Huntington’s Disease, down syndrome, Spinal Muscular Atrophy, and many others.

-Reduces risk of inherited medical conditions such as anemia, diabetes, obesity, cancer, and many more.Allows parents to give their child a healthy life.Genetically engineering babies is an option, not a requirement for all parents.
+Reduces the risk of inherited medical conditions such as anemia, diabetes, obesity, cancer, and many more.Allows parents to give their child a healthy life.Genetically engineering babies is an option, not a requirement for all parents.
 For those that disagree with it, they don’t have to engineer their child.

 Children are already engineered by parents in many ways.
 Prenatal supplements, education, religion, and morals are all ways parents control their child.